impacta-virtualsoft/ope2-back/README.rst

 ~~~~~~~~~~~~~~~~~~~~
     $ docker-compose -f local.yml up

-    P.S.: Whenever the application starts all pending migrations will run automatically.
+* Whenever the application starts all pending migrations will run automatically.

 building a aplicação
 ~~~~~~~~~~~~~~~~~~~~